Why do my legs feel heavy when running?

 - You’re not running from the hips: Don’t make the mistake of starting the push with your quads (unless it’s a steep hill).
 Start your leg movement from the hips and use the hips and core to power the leg movement.

 2. Excessive Weight Training

-Strength training with weights is an important aspect of running.
+Strength training with weights is an important aspect of training for many runners.
 You need that core and leg strength to keep your body doing its job – especially when running uphill.

-Keeping these muscles strong is essential to good running form and your health in general…but lower body strength training can be overdone, resulting in stiff legs that feel like lead when you run.
+Keeping these muscles strong is essential to good running form and your health in general… but lower body strength training can be overdone, resulting in stiff legs that feel like lead when you run.